damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Functional model/README.md

   ```

 #### *Example of functional tree*:
 *Functional decomposition of service that ADD-ONS of XYZ cargo provides for the food producers to preserve the quality of food* [XYZ CARGO ADD-ONS](https://projects.opennext.eu/@xyz-cargo-add-ons/xyz-cargo-add-ons)

   ```
-  Metadata:

   - Functional requirements (FR)
     - FR1: To maintain the quality of food, food producer needs to main the material at cold temperature (between 3 °C and 10 °C) for short-term preservation (3h) or long-term preservation (24h).
     - FR2: ADD-ONS shall fix the internal ADD-ONS temperature for 7 °C.